mactul/powermake/documentation.md

 > [!TIP]
 > You should set the `-fanalyzer` flag during both compilation **and** link and use the `-flto` flag to enable link time optimization, like this the analyzer can work accross translation units.
-> Simply writing `config.add_flags('-fanalyzer')` in the beginning of your build callback will ensure that.
+> Simply writing `config.add_flags('-fanalyzer', '-flto')` in the beginning of your build callback will ensure that.

 ### LLVM CodeChecker